msandia2022/msandia2022.github.io/P4-Follow-Line-SETR.md

 ## Implementation
 ### Line-Following Algorithm
-The line-following algorithm is based on input from the robot's infrared sensor.
-It detects the position of the line relative to the robot and adjusts its trajectory depending on where it last saw the line.
+The line-following algorithm uses data from the robot's infrared sensors to detect the position of the line relative to its trajectory.
+These sensors are strategically placed on the underside of the robot, enabling it to determine whether the line is in the center, to the left, or to the right.
+Based on which of the three sensors detects the line, the robot adjusts its movement: it moves straight if the center sensor detects the line, turns left if the left sensor detects it, or turns right if the right sensor detects it.

+In situations where none of the sensors detect the line, the robot does not stop immediately.
+Instead, it uses previously stored information about the last position where the line was detected.
+Using this memory, the robot continues moving in the corresponding direction, making small adjustments to try to find the line again.
+This mechanism allows the robot to recover its path even in more challenging sections, such as sharp turns or brief interruptions in the line.

 ### MQTT Communication
 MQTT is used for lightweight and efficient message transmission.
 The robot publishes its state updates to an MQTT topic.